 Since I’ve not freelanced since 2006, none of the sites below, except the Guardian, still contain my work, having been redesigned and redeveloped.
 I’m going to leave the links though as they keep a record of my freelance work.

-I was working at DLKW on the halifax website.
+I was working at dlkw (now part of dlkw Low) on the halifax website.

 I worked at Poke between August and November 2005 and I’ve worked on some interesting projects.
 I did a fair chunk on the orange entertainment site, although the bulk of the work on the css was already done.
-I also worked on a small site for SAB Miller which is not up yet so I can’t really discuss it yet, which is a shame as I am very pleased with the work I did on it.
+I also worked on a small site for SAB Miller which so I can’t really discuss, which is a shame as I am very pleased with the work I did on it.

 On Rio Tinto my brief was to move their table based layout to a css layout and to improve the accessibility of the site.
 I was contracted to view.
 The ﬁnal result is much simpliﬁed xhtml with semantic mark-up.